uptonking/note4yaoo/lib-utils-gesture-use-gesture-docs.md

 - `delay` delays the drag gesture for the amount of milliseconds you specify.
   - This might be useful if you don't want your logic to fire right away.
   - 👉🏻 Note that if the the pointer is moved by the user, the drag gesture will fire immediately without waiting for the delay.
-  - When using `delay` and `threshold` options at the same time, the drag will start after the delay no matter what.
+  - When using `delay` and `threshold` options at the same time, the **drag will start after the delay no matter what**.

-- `filterTaps`: Making a draggable component tappable or clickable can be tricky: differenciating a click from a drag is not always trivial.
+- `filterTaps`: Making a draggable component tappable or clickable can be tricky: differentiating a click from a drag is not always trivial.
   - When you set `filterTaps` to true, the tap state attribute will be true on release if the total displacement is inferior(低的、次要的) to `3 pixels` while down will remain false all along.
   - When using the filterTaps option, taps are only triggered when the displacement is inferior to 3 pixels.
 You can customize that value by using `tapsThreshold`.